-Despite being first published in the 1960’s the themes of this novel are still hugely relevant, which is why it remains a cult classic to this day.
+Despite being first published in the 1960’s, the themes of this novel are still hugely relevant.
+For this reason, it remains a cult classic to this day.

 In this dramatic novel, we follow Jane Eyre from adolescence to womanhood.

 Her journey has many ups and downs and twists and turns.
-There is romance, and violence all set against the dark and brooding landscape of northern England.
+Romance and violence are set against the dark and brooding landscape of northern England.

-In this remarkable book, we are guided all the time by the voice of and Eyre who appeals directly to the reader throughout, making it impossible not to become entirely engrossed in this romantic story.
+In this remarkable book, we are guided by the voice of and Eyre, who appeals directly to the reader throughout.
+It’s impossible not to become entirely engrossed in this romantic story.

 One Hundred Years of Solitude follows seven different generations of the Buendía family as they live out their lives in the fictitious town of Macondo in Columbia.